- ✓ Book Online Now

 Part of being the cultural capital means having all the best museums, and Bern definitely doesn’t disappoint there:

 - There’s the Centrum Paul Klee, Switzerland’s version of the Guggenheim, the Kuntmuseum, which is Switzerland’s oldest and most impressive fine arts museum,

-- the Historisches Museum, full of historic treasures,
+- As well as the Historisches Museum, full of historic treasures, and the Naturhistorisches Museum

-- and the Schweizerisches Alpines Museum, which is all about Alpine mountaineering and cartography.
+- Or perhaps head round the Schweizerisches Alpines Museum, which is all about Alpine mountaineering and cartography

-- And there’s a kinder museum, the Kindermuseum Creaviva, which is full of hands on exhibits and opportunities for little guys to make their own art.
+- And then there’s a kinder museum, the Kindermuseum Creaviva, which is full of hands on exhibits and opportunities for children to make their own art.

-- Then there’s the smaller museums, like the Einstein-Haus, converted from the humble apartment Einstein shared with his family while he was working at the patent office.
-Among others.
+- There’s also the smaller museums, like the Einstein-Haus, converted from the humble apartment Einstein shared with his family while he was working at the patent office

 - The Bellevue Palace offers everything you’d expect from a palace turned five star hotel: huge rooms with marble bathrooms, elegant but richly decorated public spaces, stunning views and all the mod. cons. you can imagine - but without any stuffiness you might anticipate, it’s very friendly.

-- The Am Pavillon B&B is a cool, designer, nine bedroom B&B in an elegant converted terrace.
-The interiors are all unique and carefully chosen and the owner is laidback but helpful.
-The lovely rooms start from just over £100 a night.
+- The Am Pavillon B&B is a cool, designer, nine-bedroom B&B in an elegant converted terrace.
+The interiors are all unique and carefully chosen, with their lovely rooms starting from just over £100 a night.